Ahmad-Zaky/folio_okapi_local_environment/README.md

     - **use cases:** more like backup purpose.

 - **folio db print dump**:
-    - same like `folio db dump` just the script will print the query shipped to postgres.
+    - will print the query runs with `folio db dump` command only and the query it self will not run.
     - **use cases:** the new option is more for debugging purposes.

 - **folio db print staging dump**:
-    - same like `folio db staging dump` just the script will print the query shipped to postgres.
+    - will print the query runs with `folio db dump` command only and the query it self will not run.
     - **use cases:** the new option is more for debugging purposes.

 - **folio db dump-include-schemas**: